 That’s it!
 All python libraries and external dependencies are bundled (using the excellent pyinstaller), so you shouldn’t need to set anything else up.

 Info: Inkscape Version 0.92 or greater, has a really key feature: the Objects panel.

 This gives you a heirarchical list of objects in your SVG file, listed in their stacking order.
 This is really important because the stacking order dictates the order that the shapes will be sewn in.

 Versions 0.92.2 and higher let you bind a key to new commands, “stack up” and “stack down”, which you can assign to pageup and pagedown.
 These let you arbitrarily reorder objects in the SVG file, which lets you directly manipulate which order they stitch in.
 It works way better than the default “raise” and “lower” commands.

-First, download the right release archive for your platform from the latest release.
+Download the release archive for your platform from latest release.

 $ cd ~/.config/inkscape/extensions $ tar zxf ~/Downloads/inkstitch-v1.0.0-Linux-x86_64.tar.gz